thankinson/tlh_react_navigation_drawer_fix/README.md

 3. ``` npm install @react-navigation/drawer ```
 4. ``` npx expo install react-native-gesture-handler react- native-reanimated ```

-If for some reason yu are getting an error code you need to add the bellow code to your babel.config.js
+If for some reason you are getting an error code saying native-reanimated not working you need to add the bellow code to your babel.config.js

 ```
 module.exports = function (api) {